Pre-modern conceptions of whiteness: Ancient Rome

 Several Roman authors, such as Tacitus and Suetonius, expressed concerns in their writings about Roman "blood purity" as Roman citizens from outside of Roman Italy increased in number.
 Neither author, however, suggested that the naturalisation of new citizens should stop, only that manumissions (freeing slaves) and grants of citizenship should be less frequent.
 Their concerns of blood purity did not match modern ideas of race or ethnicity, and had little to do with features such as skin colour or physical appearance.
-Terms such as Aethiop, which Romans used for black people, carried no social implications, and though phenotype-related stereotypes certainly existed in Ancient Rome, inherited physical characteristics were typically not relevant to social status; people who looked different from the typical Mediterranean populace, such as black people, were not excluded from any profession and there are no records of stigmas or biases against mixed race relationships.
+According to Lloyd A. Thompson terms such as Aethiop, which Romans used for black people, carried no social implications, although “blacks in Roman society were at all times largely slave-immigrants or progeny of such immigrants" and "their numbers were always small”.
+Though phenotype-related stereotypes certainly existed in Ancient Rome, inherited physical characteristics were typically not relevant to social status.
+The historian Frank M. Snowden has stated that people who looked different from the typical Mediterranean populace, such as black people, were not excluded from any profession and there are no records of stigmas or biases against mixed race relationships.
 The main dividing social differences in Ancient Rome were not based on physical features, but rather on differences in class or rank.
 Romans practised slavery extensively, but slaves in Ancient Rome were part of various different ethnic groups and were not enslaved because of their ethnic affiliation.
 According to the English historian Emma Dench, it was "notoriously difficult to detect slaves by their appearance" in Ancient Rome.
+In contrast the classicist Michele George writes that "The somatic differences of Blacks reinforced their visible difference from Italian aesthetic norms and facilitated a connection with slaves, the proverbial aliens in Roman thought.
+Thus, although their numbers among the slave population were relatively small, the presence of Blacks in Roman art is dominated by the slave context."
+Classicist Kyle Harper notes a third-century inscription from coastal Tunisia which preserves "a vicious invective against the presence of black slaves", referring to them as "scum" and "demons" with "black bodies" and "awful faces".
+According to the historian David Goldenberg, Roman objections to Black people were, "for the most part, based on physical characteristics of the body, their hair, lips, nose, but especially their skin color.… The Greco-Roman distaste for the Ethiopian skin color is clear."

+According to Alleyne (2002), "When Christianity was adopted (and adapted) by Rome and then spread throughout the Empire, it came to be grafted onto a social religious system that had already developed a racial and ethnic hierarchy and a colour symbolization which exalted whiteness and downgraded blackness."